-This course uses a tool called Proctorio.
+If needed, this course may use a tool called Proctorio.
 Proctorio is a remote proctoring service software that works within your web browser to confirm student identity and monitor students taking quizzes/exams.
+The instructor will inform students when, and if Proctorio will be used.
+If utilized, students should follow the following steps:

-Before Using Proctorio
+Before Using Proctorio: